ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 ### Changes that DON'T break saves and ARE SAFE

-Parts of game which may be safely added or removed:
+Parts of the game which may be safely added or removed:
 * Dialog options in existing Dialogs.
 * Rooms, adding new ones.
-Removing a room is *not* safe, as loading state saved in a no longer existing room will crash the game.
+Removing a room is *not* safe, as loading a state saved in a no longer existing room will crash the game.
-* Adding room backgrounds in existing rooms, but probably not removing them (*need to be checked*).
+* Adding room backgrounds in existing rooms, but probably not removing them (*needs to be checked*).
 * Custom properties.
 If you remove existing ones, their values may still load from the older save but will not be accessible.

 Adding or removing any kind of plain resources, such as